 Yes.
-The CDC has recommended the nasal flu vaccine as an option (for certain people).
+For the current flu season, the CDC is recommending the nasal flu vaccine as an option (for certain people).
 Talk to your doctor or healthcare provider about whether this is an appropriate option for you.

 How do you know if someone has the flu?